Corporate governance practices.

 - The Chief Financial Officer.

 We comply with the Code requirement that at least half of our Board, excluding the Chairman, should be Independent Non-executive Directors.
-At present, all six of our Non-Executive Directors are independent.
+At present, all four of our Non-Executive Directors are independent.

 You can read our Board of Directors' profiles here.